vardan-swiggy/Order-flow-revamp/orderflow/js/order-flow/doc/order-flow/ftue/index.md

 For the First time user experience the separate module will be developed which will handle the following.

+Note:- Do not pollute container or other components for FTUE

     - Keep track of how many times the feature card has been shown
     - update the counter when the user sees the feature
     - Handle whether to reset the feature config value on the logout or not